isomerpages/ura-mbsc2021/_programmes/The Great Bay Fiesta.md

 **Opening hours:**
 - Mondays to Fridays: 4pm to 10.30pm
-- Saturdays, Sundays and Public Holidays: 1pm to 10.30pm
+- Saturdays, Sundays and Public Holidays: 1pm to 10.30pm <br>
 **Ticketed entry.**

 ### The Great Food Fiesta